Caring for Your Rat

 Adding a teaspoon of rat food mix to the pellets can add an enrichment experience, although rats have a habit of selecting the more tempting, fattening morsels, and leaving the healthy pellets behind.

-Grass Hay Grass hay stimulates natural foraging behaviours to help in the prevention of obesity.
+Grass Hay – Grass hay stimulates natural foraging behaviours to help in the prevention of obesity.
 Hay is an excellent source of nesting material.
-The bonus is that they also love it!
-Choose from a variety of grass hay, including timothy, orchard grass, oat, and botanical (timothy blended with herbs).
-They are exactly the same nutritionally; they are just different in taste and texture.
+The bonus is that they also love to eat it!
+All grass hays, timothy, orchard, oat, and botanical (timothy with herbs), are nutritionally similar, differing mainly in taste and texture.
 Rats especially enjoy oat hay, which often contains immature seed heads.

 Treats – Only offer 1/2 tsp of treats daily.
-Offer treats to encourage interaction between you and your pet, but only after your pet eats their staple diet.
+Treats encourage interaction between you and your pet, and build a bond between you.

 Fresh Foods – These foods are considered treats for rats rather than a staple in your pet’s diet.
 Great options include romaine, kale, green leaf lettuce, bell peppers, carrots, parsley, and pea pods.
 Large amounts of green foods should be avoided, since they are difficult to digest and can cause health concerns.